 What if I need academic accommodations or further support for attending the residencies or other coursework at The Seattle School?

 Please reach out to us!
-Our Manager of Accessibility & Vocational Programs would be happy to meet with you to discuss ways we can support and accommodate your learning and vocational goals.
+Our Director of Student & Academic Services would be happy to meet with you to discuss ways we can support and accommodate your learning and vocational goals.

 What are the learning outcomes for the Low-Residency retreat experiences?